 Native Americans can enroll year-round, as can people who qualify for Medicaid.
-And applicants who have a qualifying event will have access to a special open enrollment window to shop on or off-exchange, with premium subsidies available in the exchange for eligible enrollees (note that HHS is stepping up enforcement of special enrollment period eligibility verification in 2016, and will further increase the eligibility verification process in 2017; if you experience a qualifying event, be prepared to provide proof of it when you enroll)
+And applicants who experience a qualifying event gain access to a special open enrollment window to shop for plans in the exchange (or off-exchange, in most cases) with premium subsidies available in the exchange for eligible enrollees (note that HHS is stepping up enforcement of special enrollment period eligibility verification in 2016, and will further increase the eligibility verification process in 2017; if you experience a qualifying event, be prepared to provide proof of it when you enroll)

 But without a qualifying event, health insurance is not available outside of general open enrollment, on or off-exchange.
 (Nevada is an exception: off-exchange plans in Nevada are available for purchase year-round, but the carrier can impose a 90-day waiting period before coverage takes effect).